goabstract/Marketing-for-Engineers/README.md

 * [The Five Types of Virality and choosing the right one for your product to grow](https://news.greylock.com/the-five-types-of-virality-8ba42051928d?ref=quuu) by Josh Elman.
 * [Great post how to be less emotional to the criticisms of your software and be more empathetic to users pain](http://haacked.com/archive/2012/12/17/you-do-not-need-a-thick-skin.aspx/) by Phil Haack, GitHub Engineering Director.

-## :moneybag: Pricing
+## :moneybag: Business Model and Pricing
+Business model is the most difficult part of any side-project.
 We struggle in asking people to pay for your product or service.
+Usually, we don't know what is the right way to build sustainable profit over the time.
 But business is about making money.
-So we need to learn how to choose the right pricing strategy and charge our users:
+So we need to learn how to choose the right business model & pricing strategy and charge our users:
+* Let's startup with the basics: [Business Model Canvas Explained](https://www.youtube.com/watch?v=QoAOzMTLP5s) video and one more great [video](https://www.youtube.com/watch?v=IP0cUBWTgpY) from Steve Blank.
 * [On Pricing and Discounts](https://www.jonloomer.com/2017/03/02/entrepreneurs-pricing-discounts/) by Jon Loomer.
 * [How Much is Your App, Skill and Time Worth?](https://medium.com/mobile-growth/how-much-is-your-app-skill-and-time-worth-4386a7613fa1) by Peter Witham.
 It's more a philosophical read from my friend, who tries to prevent you from charging the low price for you mobile apps or any other product.
 * [Psychological Pricing: A Gigantic List of Strategies](https://www.nickkolenda.com/psychological-pricing-strategies/) by Nick Kolenda.